UCSF-DataSci/ds217-11-final-bobho1999/report.md

 1. Highest R² score (0.8130)
 2. Lowest RMSE (4.34°C)
 3. Lowest MAE (3.32°C)
-4. Good generalization (train R² = 0.9128, test R² = 0.8130 - some overfitting but reasonable)
+4. Good generalization (train R² = 0.9128, test R² = 0.8130)

 **Feature Importance Insights:**
 The feature importance analysis reveals that:
-- The month feature is overwhelmingly the most important predictor (62.58% importance), suggesting  seasonal patterns are the strongest predictor of air temperature
+- The month feature is the most important predictor (62.58% importance), suggesting  seasonal patterns are the strongest predictor of air temperature
 - Weather variables (Total Rain, Barometric Pressure, Humidity, Solar Radiation) and vectorized wind variables are important but secondary to temporal patterns
 - Rolling windows of predictor variables (humidity, pressure, rain intensity) contribute but are less important than seasonal features
-- Temporal features (month, year) are far more important than static weather variables
+- Temporal features (month, hour) are more important than weather variables
-- Station location has minimal impact (encoded station features have very low importance)
+- Station location has some impact (encoded station features have low importance)

 **Note on Data Leakage Avoidance:** By not deriving  features from the target variable and excluding highly correlated features (Wet Bulb Temperature), we achieved realistic model performance.
 This demonstrates the importance of careful feature selection to avoid circular logic.